-The extent of your Tableau knowledge and the length of time you have been using the tool is somewhat irrelevant.
-It’s much more about how you use those skills to tell a compelling story through display insightful analysis and great design.
+The extent of your Tableau knowledge and the length of time you have been using the tool or participating in the community is somewhat irrelevant when it comes to Iron Viz.
+It’s much more about how you use those skills to tell a compelling story through insightful analysis and great design.

 Myth #2: There’s no point entering if you think you can’t win